James Donovan (forensic scientist)

-James O'Donovan was the senior forensic scientist to the Garda Technical Bureau of the Garda Síochána (the Republic of Ireland's police), until his retirement in 2002.
-He was a key witness in the Provisional Irish Republican Army assassination of Admiral of the Fleet The 1st Earl Mountbatten of Burma, and as the target himself of Irish criminal Martin Cahill.
+James Donovan (1944 or 1945 – 18 February 2025) was an Irish police officer who was a senior forensic scientist to the Garda Technical Bureau of the Garda Síochána (the Republic of Ireland's police), until his retirement in 2002.
+He was a key witness in the Provisional Irish Republican Army assassination of Lord Louis Mountbatten, and was the target himself of Irish criminal Martin Cahill.

-Career
+Life and career

-After gaining base science degrees in Ireland and training in Ireland, London, and the United States, he joined the civilian science service of the Garda Síochána.
+Donovan was from Cork.
+After gaining science degrees in Ireland and training in Ireland, London, and the United States, he joined the civilian science service of the Garda Síochána.

 Assassination of Lord Mountbatten

 Louis Mountbatten, 1st Earl Mountbatten of Burma usually holidayed at his summer home, Classiebawn Castle, in Mullaghmore, a small seaside village located on the coast of County Sligo in the west of Ireland.
 The village was only 12 mi from County Fermanagh in Northern Ireland, and near an area known to be used as a cross-border safe-haven by IRA members.

 Despite security advice and warnings from the Gardaí, on 27 August 1979, Lord Mountbatten went lobster-potting and tuna-fishing in the 30 ft wooden boat, the Shadow V, which had been moored in the harbour at Mullaghmore.
 IRA member Thomas McMahon had slipped onto the unguarded boat that night and attached a radio-controlled fifty-pound (23 kg) bomb.
 When Mountbatten was aboard en route to Donegal Bay, the bomb was detonated just a few hundred yards from the shore.
 It is not known who activated the radio-controlled bomb as McMahon had been arrested earlier at a Garda checkpoint between Longford and Granard.

 The boat was blown to pieces by the force of the blast.
 Mountbatten, then aged 79, was fatally wounded.
 He was pulled alive from the water by nearby fishermen, but died from his injuries before being brought to the shore.

 Others killed by the blast were Nicholas Knatchbull, his elder daughter's 14-year-old son, and Paul Maxwell, a 15-year-old from Enniskillen in County Fermanagh, who was a crew member.
 The Dowager Lady Brabourne, his elder daughter's 83-year-old mother-in-law, was seriously injured in the explosion and died from her injuries the following day.

 McMahon was arrested by the Gardaí two hours before the bomb detonated, having been initially stopped on suspicion of driving a stolen vehicle.
-He was tried for the murders in the Republic of Ireland, and convicted by forensic evidence supplied by Dr O'Donovan that showed flecks of paint from the boat and traces of nitroglycerine on his clothes.
+He was tried for the murders in the Republic of Ireland, and convicted by forensic evidence supplied by Donovan that showed flecks of paint from the boat and traces of nitroglycerine on his clothes.
 McMahon was sentenced to life imprisonment for murder on 23 November 1979, but was released in 1998 under the terms of the Good Friday Agreement.